Tygrak/MolecularRaymarcher/docs/OptionsExplained.md

 #### Rendering Mode selection

 Allows switching to different rendering modes.
-The rendering modes are documented here: [Rendering Modes](RenderingModes.md).
+All the available rendering modes are documented in the Rendering Modes section of this documentation.

 #### Atom Size Scale slider